Code Membership Inference for Detecting Unauthorized Data Use in Code Pre-trained Language Models: Code Membership Inference in CPLMs

 \subsection{Knowledge Level}

 The knowledge of the adversary on $\mathcal{M}$ is critical to the success of \task.
-To better study \task, we define three knowledge levels as follows: \begin{enumerate}[leftmargin=13pt,topsep=1pt,itemsep=0.2pt] \item \textbf{Complete Knowledge (i.e., White-Box Inference):} The adversary has complete knowledge of $\mathcal{M}$ (e.g., model architecture and the trained model parameters).
-Moreover, the adversary can access a considerable amount of the training data (e.g., 70\%).
-In practice, this is hard to achieve from the outside of EaaS provider.
+We define two inference settings with different knowledge levels: \begin{enumerate} \item \textbf{White-Box Inference:} The adversary has complete knowledge of $\mathcal{M}$ (e.g., model architecture, training objectives, and the trained model parameters).
+Moreover, the adversary can access a considerable amount of the training data, converting the problem into a supervised classification problem. \ {(e.g., 70\%)} In practice, this is hard to achieve from the outside model provider.

-\item \textbf{Partial Knowledge (i.e., Gray-Box Inference):} The adversary can access a small fraction (e.g., 5\%) of the training data and know the core architecture (e.g., Transformer) of $\mathcal{M}$.
-Describing data sources (e.g., popular open-source libraries~\cite{OpenAICodex21}) on the release website and data leaks~\cite{CopilotLeaks23} are common.
-Hence, this is a practical setting of \task.
+\item \textbf{Black-Box Inference:} The adversary knows the core architecture (e.g., Transformer) and pre-training objectives of $\mathcal{M}$.
+Such information is typically available via public technical reports (e.g., technical reports of CodeLlama and CodeT5 are publicly available).
+Hence, compared to white-box inference, black-box inference is a more practical setting of \task.

-\item \textbf{No Knowledge (i.e., Black-Box Inference):} The adversary has the same information as other normal EaaS users (i.e., no prior knowledge).
-This is the most restricted setting of \task.

 \end{enumerate}